PlantCare-Bangkit/.github/profile/README.md

 ### 4. [Main Mobile Application](https://github.com/PlantCare-Bangkit/PlantCare-App)
 - **Description:** The core mobile application that users will interact with.
 This repository contains the codebase for Android platforms, providing a seamless experience for plant health management.

-## Getting Started

-To get started with any of the repositories, please follow the instructions provided in each repository's README file.
-If you are interested in contributing, feel free to fork the repository and submit a pull request.

-## Contributing

-We welcome contributions from the community!
-If you have ideas, suggestions, or improvements, please check our [Contributing Guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, please reach out to us at [contact@plantcare.org](mailto:contact@plantcare.org).

 ---

 Thank you for visiting the PlantCare organization!
 Together, we can make a difference in plant health management.